Running a natural gas line costs $15 to $25 per linear foot.

 The cost to install or replace a gas line will vary depending on where you live, so you should talk to a local contractor to get an accurate quote.
 Installing or repairing a gas line will be more expensive in urban areas due to population density and increased difficulty in excavating piping.
 Material availability, landscaping needs, and other factors can also impact the overall cost.
 Here are some price estimates for several locations throughout the U.S.

-Los Angeles: The average cost to install or repair will be $954, with the low-end being $150 and the high end being $3,000.
+Los Angeles: The average cost to install or repair will be $954, with most homeowners paying between $150 and $3,000.

 Installing a gas line can be extremely time-consuming and dangerous, so you will want to hire a seasoned professional.
 Perform a thorough search ahead of time to find a reputable and reliable plumber.
 Leave no stone unturned as you conduct your search, checking Yelp reviews, Facebook ratings, and Google.
 Pay special attention to licensing and insurance as you go about choosing the best contractor for your needs.